 “I think at that point, I’d be disappointed with anything less.
 So I certainly didn’t take a sigh of relief.
 I was gunning for the main goal.”

-An athlete who doesn’t feel pressure can be very difficult to beat, and few in any sport are harder to take down in their discipline than Drouin is in big high jump competitions.
-He is now the undisputed favourite anytime he enters a major high jump contest, having also won Pan American and Commonwealth Games gold in the last two years to go with his world and Olympic titles.
+An athlete who doesn’t feel pressure can be very difficult to beat, and few in any sport are harder to take down in their discipline than Drouin is in major high jump competitions.
+He is now the undisputed favourite anytime he enters a top high jump contest, having also won Pan American and Commonwealth Games gold in the last two years to go with his world and Olympic titles.

 Drouin cleared six jumps during the main portion of the competition, registering everything from 2.20 metres to 2.38 to win gold.
 When it was done and dusted, he went for a 2.40 for the fans, but missed, with no consequence to his podium position.